roxk/WinUI3XamlPreview/README.md

 ## Limitation:
 - Require building the project once before use
-- Packaged apps require launching once after build, before use
+- Packaged apps require being deployed before use
 - Require a few lines of setup
-- Render errors are currently not shown.
-If you are not seeing your code updated, there is probably an error in your XAML.
-Check the code or build the project again

 The author does not believe in Designer so this project would stay only as a live preview.
 If you want a designer, fork this project and create your own.